mauriciosprojects/bbgame248/README.md

 # BBGame248

 BBGame248 is handheld game device that consists of an Arduino Nano processor board, an LED matrix display, four input buttons and a piezoelectric speaker.
 This device can be programmed using the Arduino IDE.
 This GitHub repository contains the BBGame248Lib library that can be used for programming this device, and it also contains a Space Invaders-like game.
+[Click here](https://vimeo.com/450081187) for a short demonstration video.

 ![BBGame248 build diagram](https://github.com/mtejada11/BBGame248/blob/master/Build/BBGame248.png?raw=true)
 *Diagram of BBGame248 assembled on breadboard*